walker8088/onenvr/README.md

 6. Time to run concatenation can be set by updating `concatenation_time: "02:00"` to desired time.
 (Optional)
 7. Time to run deletion of old recordings can be set by updating `deletion_time: "01:00"` to desired time.
 (Optional)
 8. For password protected RTSP streams, you need pass the argument in RTSP URL configuration.
 The URL might vary based on your camera.
 E.g., `rtsp://user:password@camera-ip/live/stream_01`
 9. Logs can be accessed in native docker logs with command `docker logs onenvr`.
+For detailed logs, use docker environment variable `DEBUG=true` in `docker run` command or `docker-compose.yml` file.

 ## Build image using Dockerfile